sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 ## Download example fastq files

+During sequencing, the nucleotide bases in a DNA sample (library) are determined by the sequencer.
+For each fragment in the library, a sequence is generated, also called a read, which is simply a succession of nucleotides.
 Sequencing data produced by a short read sequencer like Illumina HiSeq result in two fastq files: forwards and reverse.
 You can download three example fastq files at the following links (within a terminal):

 ```bash